byang14/spf13-vim/README.markdown

 sudo vim +BundleInstall! +BundleClean +q

 ## MAC VIM FIX
+# brew update
 # brew install mercurial
 # brew install vim
+## or
+# brew install vim --with-lua --force

+## IMPORTANT (osx)!
 # export PATH=/usr/local/bin:/usr/local/go/bin:$PATH
-# And after restarting the terminal homebrew's vim should be the default.
+## And after restarting the terminal homebrew's vim should be the default.
-# If not, you should update your $PATH so that /usr/local/bin is before /usr/bin.
+## If not, you should update your $PATH so that /usr/local/bin is before /usr/bin.
-# E.g. add the following to your .profile: export PATH=/usr/local/bin:$PATH
+## E.g. add the following to your .profile: export PATH=/usr/local/bin:$PATH

 # TMUX

-## fix for mac
+## fix for mac osx only
 # brew unlink libevent && brew link libevent
 # brew install reattach-to-user-namespace